 - youth ministry (Practicing Passion: Youth and the Quest for a Passionate Church by Kenda Creasy Dean).
 Dean's book is connected with practical theology.
 But youth ministry books in general hope for thriving congregations which will attract and disciple youth.

-7 replies on “13 Ecclesiology Conversations: Making sense of the Guilds, Conversations, Silos and Books”
+7 responses to “13 Ecclesiology Conversations: Making sense of the Guilds, Conversations, Silos and Books”

 Very helpful mapping Andy.